How to Set Up a Working Schedule with your Virtual Assistant

 Set boundaries

-It is most important when hiring a virtual assistant to set clear boundaries.
-You’ll want to ensure that they understand precisely what the job entails and their responsibilities so there are no surprises later on.
+When hiring a virtual assistant, it is most important to set clear boundaries.
+You’ll want to ensure they understand precisely what the job entails and their responsibilities so there are no surprises later.

-You should also outline what your business does (and doesn’t do) in terms of its products or services, for instance, how much time it takes for each task, etc., so that there aren’t any misunderstandings later.
+It would help if you also outlined what your business does (and doesn’t do) in terms of its products or services, for instance, how much time it takes for each task, etc., so there aren’t any misunderstandings later.

-This can be achieved by referring back to your job description and having conversations with potential candidates before deciding which one best suits your needs.
+This can be achieved by referring to your job description and conversing with potential candidates before deciding which best suits your needs.

 Set up a communication plan with your VA to keep projects moving smoothly

-Now that your virtual assistant is set up, it’s time to get them started on the right foot.
+Now that your virtual assistant is set up, it’s time to start them on the right foot.
 The best way to do this is during the onboarding process.

-You should set up a communication plan with them so that everyone knows how they can reach out and what they should expect in return.
+You should set up a communication plan with them so everyone knows how to reach out and what they should expect in return.

 Here are some tools that will help:

-This is a team communication tool that underscores simplicity and ease of use.
+• Chanty – This team communication tool underscores simplicity and ease of use.
 It offers real-time messaging, file sharing, and task management and has a user-friendly interface.

 If you want a functioning working schedule, create checklists, templates, and scripts for specific activities that must be repeated frequently.
 Checklists are great for tasks that must be completed regularly.

-You can create these in advance, then simply email your virtual assistant the checklist, giving instructions on tasks to be accomplished.
+You can create these in advance and email the checklist to your virtual assistant, giving instructions on the tasks.

-Templates are also helpful when there are documents that must be created regularly (such as membership agreements).
+Templates are also helpful when documents must be created regularly (such as membership agreements).

 The bottom line about setting up a working schedule with your VA